adas754/FLIGHT_PRICE-predictor/README.md

 OVERVIEW

-This is a Flask web app which predicts fare of Flight ticket.
+This is a Flask web app which predicts fare of Flight ticket in india only